pixelcog/pixelcog.com/_posts/2013-07-15-hello-world.md

 Welcome to my new tech blog!

 Following [Lorna Jane Mitchell's advice](http://www.lornajane.net/posts/2011/make-blogging-your-new-years-resolution) I made blogging into a new year's resolution... two and a half years ago.
-I've long since convinced myself of the benefits of this practice; writing for mental relief, personal reference, publicity, etc. I've just never made the time to dive in until now.
+Two full new-years later, I've long since convinced myself of the benefits of this practice; writing for mental relief, personal reference, publicity, etc. I've just never made the time to dive in until now.
 I'm excited to finally get started.

 {{ more }}